Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Metering Zone

-The three zones are created by the constant pitch but varying channel depth of the screw.
-The depth of the screw channel decreases linearly from the feed zone towards the metering zone which causes the compression phenomena.
-For screw geometries with only one compression section, it is commonly called a single stage.
-Zone length, as well as the maximum and minimum channel depths, may vary for the same screw length and diameter.
-Hence, different screw profiles are possible.
+The three zones in a single screw extruder are defined by the screw's constant pitch but varying channel depth.
+As the screw moves from the feed zone to the metering zone, the channel depth decreases linearly, creating a compression effect.
+Screws with a single compression section are typically referred to as single-stage.
+The length of each zone, as well as the maximum and minimum channel depths, can vary even within screws of the same length and diameter, allowing for different screw profiles.

-The thermochemical environments inside the extruder may also vary depending on the below factors:
+The thermochemical environments inside the extruder can vary based on the following factors:

 Screw profile